 Will be described the shorter ascent starting from the Val di Concei side.

 Route: Cima Parì - Cima Sclapa traverseCima Parì - Cima Sclapa traverse

 Difficulty: F (Alpine scale) in winter condition, otherwise EE

 Difference in level: 500 m from the road to Malga Trat

 From the parking continue on the dirty road reaching the alp called Malga Trat m.
 1502 in a few minutes.
 Take the path 413 rising inside the wood and getting to the large saddle of Bocca di Trat m.
 1587.
 Turn to right to reach soon the Nino Pernici shelter m.
-1601 (20 minutes from Malga Trat), lying in a fine location whit good views to the rocky summit of Mazza di Pichea and Lago di Garda.
+1601 (20 minutes from Malga Trat), lying in a fine location with good views to the rocky summit of Mazza di Pichea and Lago di Garda.
 Continue beyond the hut, following the level path 413 that traverse the Dorsale di Seaoi along a slope at first wooded, then grassy, to arrive ahead of the barracks of the First World War dominated by the imposing Cima Parì.
 From the barracks turn immediately to right, getting to Bocca Savàl m.
 1740 in 1 minute (1 hour from the hut Nino Pernici).

-At the pass, near a tiny pond surrounded by a fence, turn sharply to the left to follow a trail that goes at first directly along the Western slopes of the mountain, then with a diagonal upward to the right reaches a shoulder - little cairn – at the base of the ridge that rises towards the summit.
+At the pass, near a tiny pond surrounded by a fence, turn sharply to the left to follow a trail that goes at first directly along the Western slopes of the mountain, then with a long diagonal upward to the right reaches a shoulder - little cairn – at the base of the ridge that rises towards the summit.